oracle-livelabs/oci/oci-api-management/intro/intro.md

 Estimated time: 60 minutes

+### Objective

-### Goal: Create an API Management Portal
+Create an API Management Portal

+### Features

-In this lab, we will install (import) an existing APEX application.
-It is a API Management Portal with the following capabilities:
+In this lab, we will create an API Management Portal with the following features:
 - API Origin: The Portal will shows APIs from:
     - OCI API Gateway
     - Oracle Integration
     - Cloud Native applications using Virtual Machines, Kubernetes, ...
-    - ...
 - API type:
     -  Any API specification type is allowed: REST (OpenAPI) or SOAP (WSDL), ...
 - Git Integration: